medplum/medplum/packages/docs/src/pages/products/index.md

 ## 📈 Analytics and Dashboards {#analytics}

 Dashboards and analytics are at the heart of great clinical workflow.
 Build a custom dashboard that drives quality and speed, and troubleshoot with advanced analytics.
+[Learn More](/docs/analytics)

 ## Medplum App {#medplum-app}